georgerobescu/defi-insure/README.md

 - The user chooses to purchase insurance.
 - Insurance is purchased for each protocol on behalf of the user.

+## Try it yourself

+- `git clone`
+- `npm install`
+- `cd client`
+- `npm run start`

 ## Notes

-- Due to several unforeseen constraints, this project is incomplete.
+- Due to several unforeseen constraints, smart contract integration has not yet been setup.